-When they pay their digital marketing agency on-time (or early), it’s because they value the work and don’t want to risk losing the agency’s help.
+When they pay their agency on-time (or early), it’s because they value the work and don’t want to risk losing the agency’s help.
 Stop working with clients who don’t value your work.

 Clients who keep paying late: How to fix the underlying problems